blazoder/strelka2-vcf-annotator/README.md

 ## 🗂 Output
-The final output is a compressed VCF (`.vcf.gz`) with all annotations added.
+The final output is a (compressed) VCF with all annotations added.
 If `--index-output` is used, it also generates a `.tbi` index file.

 ## 📝 License